Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 FallbackEndpoint=
 ```

-5. Go to the `[SugoiOfflineTranslator]` section of the configuration and set the `InstallPath` setting to the full path where Sugoi Translator is installed/extracted.
+5. **(optional)** Go to the `[SugoiOfflineTranslator]` section of the configuration and set the `InstallPath` setting to the full path where Sugoi Translator is installed/extracted.
 This folder is the folder that contains the various `.bat` batch files to start the different translator modes.

-If you installed the CUDA update, set `EnableCuda` to `True` and increase `MaxBatchSize` to a larger value (e.g. `100`)
+If you installed the CUDA support, set `EnableCuda` to `True` and increase `MaxBatchSize` to a larger value (e.g. `100`).

+If you installed ctranslate2 support, set `EnableCtranslate` to `True`.

 Optionally, if you want the translations to reflect faster, set `EnableShortDelay` to `True`.
 There's a bunch more configuration options you can set (refer to the configuration section for details on what they do)

 ## Usage

-Just run the game.
-Do not run the SugoiTranslator's offline mode batch script, as the endpoint starts its own version of the server.
+Run the game.
+If you set the `InstallPath` setting, do not run the SugoiTranslator's offline mode batch script, as the endpoint starts its own version of the server.

 Once the game is running you can press `Alt`+`0` to bring up the XUAT panel to confirm that you've configured the endpoint properly and if it's translating.